openhab/openhab-addons/bundles/org.openhab.binding.deutschebahn/README.md

 only one of the values must match the given expression.
 So you can specify an filter like `departure#planned-path="Hannover Hbf"` to easy display only trains that will go to Hannover Hbf.

+If the filtered value is not present for a train, for example if you filter a departure attribute but train ends at the selected station, the filter will not match.

 ### Configuring the trains

 Once you've created the timetable you can add train-things that represent the trains within this timetable.